the-engine-room/responsible-data-handbook/_posts/0001-01-06-chapter-02c-sharing-data.md

 Given our inability to see into the future, it's especially important to think carefully about what kind of data gets shared, and the relationships, licenses and agreements that govern limited sharing.
 Apart from the ethical implications of unforeseen use by others, there may be practical considerations: for example, participants seeing that their data is used in a way they don't agree with, or that puts them in danger, might mean that they refuse to participate in subsequent research or development efforts, either with you or with other data-intensive projects generally.
 As you can imagine, this has much wider societal consequences, and deserves careful thought and work to avoid such a situation.

 Sometimes, technical measures to strip identifiers, redact sensitive information or otherwise "anonymise" data may be sufficient to mitigate against such potential harm.
-De-identification is problematic, however, andrarely works as a magic bullet.[ For a thorough discussion on this, see the section about **Anonymizing Data**.]
+De-identification is problematic, however, andrarely works as a magic bullet.[ For a thorough discussion on this, see the section about [***Anonymising Data***](#anonymising-data).]

 The bottom line here is that you should carefully consider the implications of sharing (from the point of view of the people to whom the data relates, as well as the bigger picture), whether to share at all, and the licensing conditions or terms and tools that you can use to reduce the risk of harm, while still permitting beneficial outcomes.